 Traveling with a group of friends or on your own can be a very rewarding and enjoyable experience.

-A worthwhile travel experience requires intentional preparation, a positive attitude, and flexibility.
+Tri-S trips provide a common travel experience allowing for life-long relationships to emerge as you travel, serve, and learn.
+A worthwhile travel experience requires intentional preparation, a positive attitude, and infinite flexibility.

 Tips for Travel